zzziminger/ollama/README.md

+## ollama-deep-researcher
-Build a simple DeepSeek local Research Agent with Langchain - ollama-deep-researcher
+Build a simple DeepSeek local Research Agent with Langchain

+## ollama-deep-web-yt-email-researcher
-Enhance the assistant with a YouTube Search + Email Automation - ollama-deep-web-yt-email-researcher
+Enhance the assistant with a YouTube Search + Email Automation